 Isa 25:4 “For you have been a strength (maoz) to the poor.
 A strength to the needy in distress, A refuge from the storm, A shade from the heat;” Maoz is related to strength, refuge, and shade.

 Psalm 18:2 “The Lord is my rock and my fortress and my deliverer.
 My God my strength in whom I will trust.
 Verse 6.
 He heard my voice from his temple.”
-Maoz is related to the sanctuary in this text plus rock and deliverer.
+Maoz is related to the sanctuary and God in this text plus rock and deliverer.

 Nah 3:11 “You will also seek refuge from the enemy.”
 Maoz can mean refuge or protection.